Drextd/QuoteSystem/README.txt

 the input fields are empty or if the input can be validated.

-Upon logging in with either an Admin or Customer account there is a 2 second delay on loading between the pages with a success message displayed in the top left hand corner if the login is successful.
+Upon logging in with either an Admin or Customer account there is a 2 second delay on loading between the pages with a success message displayed in the middle of the screen if the login is successful.

 Depending on which account you use, The user will get a different set of navigation links.
 To ensure that only the right user can access the right pages.
 Aswell as having a user security check so that